Author: Carolyn Albanese

 Author: Orlena Broomes with student Jefferson Broomes

 This paper describes the school experiences of a young black, male, Canadian (second generation) student who is also differently-abled.
-The four attributes of being male, being Black, immigrant, and differently-abled and their interactions are all major factors that can impact significantly on a student’s progress through school and on his or her school outcome.
+The four attributes of being male, being Black, an immigrant, and differently-abled and their interactions are all major factors that can impact significantly on a student’s progress through school and on his or her school outcome.
+This paper seeks to use stories from the school experiences of the student to illustrate factors that can promote successful school outcomes.
+The hope is that readers will glean practical knowledge they can use in and outside the classroom to support successful school outcomes for Black males.
+Strategies and helpful tips for teachers, school administrators, policymakers and parents are located at the end of the paper.
+The story is told by the student and his mother who is first a parent, then an academic and educational researcher.

 Author: Ashley Deans, Ph.D